-Please note that you must have a completely fenced in yard attached to your home to adopt from us.
-We do not consider an electric fence of any kind acceptable or a safe alternative to a traditional fenced in yard.
+Please note that in order to adopt from us, you must have a completely fenced in yard attached to your home.
+We do NOT consider an electric fence of any kind acceptable or a safe alternative to a traditional fenced in yard.
 If you have questions regarding this, please read below.

-Please note that we do not consider a fenced in yard as an alternative to walking, exercise, socialization, etc. But in our experience a home with a fenced in yard is a much safer alternative than one without.
+Please note that we do not consider a fenced in yard as an alternative to walking, exercise, socialization, etc. Rather, in our experience, a home with a fenced in yard is a much safer alternative than one without.

-We currently adopt to homes within 45 miles of Albany, NY.
-We will make exceptions for dogs that are harder to place and these exceptions will be noted on specific dogs.
-We have set this distance as we are all volunteers who work full time jobs and therefore must limit our adoption radius.
+We currently adopt to homes within 60 miles of Hudson, NY.
+We will also adopt to the Bennington, Vermont area.
+Please note that certain dogs may have other adoption area restrictions and these are noted in their individual profiles.
+As we are all volunteers who work full time jobs, we must limit our adoption radius.

-Please note we do not hold dogs and we do not adopt on a first come / first serve basis but rather we match dogs and potential adopters to ensure a good fit for the life of the dog.
+Please note we do not hold dogs and we do not adopt on a first come / first serve basis.
+Rather we match dogs and potential adopters to ensure a good fit for the life of the dog.

 The following is a list of items that must be completed prior to adoption: